-- a.
-Sound, prudent, and effective management, - b.
+- b.
 Efficient and effective management information system, - c.
 Effective risk management, - d.
 Reliable financial and operational information, - e.
 Cost effective and profitable business operations, and - f.
 Compliance with laws, rules, regulations and contracts.

 The Board of Directors (BOD) shall be primarily responsible for the governance of the Corporation.
 Corollary to setting the policies for the accomplishment of the corporate objectives, it shall provide an independent check on management.